ChorusOne/dynalock/README.md

 A [lease] based distributed lock.
-Dynalock [algorithm] supports lease based distributed locking implementations through [providers] that support a strongly consistent Compare-And-Swap (CAS) operation, or at least the compare-and-set variant and a strongly consistent read operation.
+Dynalock [algorithm] supports lease based distributed locking implementations through [providers] that support a strongly consistent Compare-And-Swap (CAS) operation, or at least the compare-and-set variant and an eventually consistent read operation.

 ## Usage